-Our school meals are cooked on the premises by our very own School Chef.
+Our very own School Chef cooks our school meals on the premises.
 All pupils in the Early Years Foundation Stage, Year 1 and 2 (Key Stage 1) receive a free school meal or packed lunch.
 This has been in effect since September 2014.
+Dinner menus are published on our school website